Essential Turkish Spices

 Turkish Red Pepper

 If you want to fill your cupboard with traditional Turkish spices, start with Turkish red pepper.
 Botanically identical to Aleppo pepper, Turkish red pepper is sun-dried and cured with a little bit of sunflower oil and salt to keep it fresh.
-Its mild heat and tomato-like flavor add tons of flavor to dishes.
-Turkish red pepper is one of the main ingredients in Turkish Grill Spice, and is a staple in every Turkish home.
+The two main types of Turkish red pepper are the Marash variety (from the Kahramanmarash region) and Urfa variety (from Shanliurfa).
+Marash pepper has a mild heat and fruity tomato-like flavor.
+Urfa variety is a little smokier, spicier, and deeper red in color (almost black).
+Marash variety Turkish red pepper is one of the main ingredients in Turkish Grill Spice, and a staple in every Turkish home.
 Sometimes referred to as Turkish paprika, it comes from the same peppers used to make a hot pepper paste common in many Turkish dishes.

 Ground sumac is from the dried and cured berry of the sumac plant, and is often used as a condiment.
 Not to be confused with poisonous white sumac, these wine-colored berries are typically cured with salt.
 Sumac is a key ingredient in Za’atar Spice Blend, and its tart flavor also makes it a delicious addition to salads, fish, and pasta.